pouyatafti/mdef/README.md

 # mdef

-`mdef` is a simple cli dictionary lookup tool for macOS à la `dict`.
+`mdef` is a simple command-line dictionary lookup tool for macOS à la `dict`.
 It uses the system dictionaries.

 ## usage